 How to Choose the Best Travel Clothing

-We’ve come to understand that the best clothes are quality clothes: they use the best fabrics that don’t scratch, snag or pill, they have the best features like hidden pockets and secure zippers, and they are designed and constructed well so they lay right and don’t become annoying.
+We’ve come to understand that the best clothes are quality clothes: they use the best fabrics that don’t scratch, snag or pill, they have extra features like hidden pockets and secure zippers, and they are designed and constructed well so they lay right and don’t become annoying.
 We’ve come to rely on a few favorite travel clothing brands for reliable, high-quality travel clothes.

 Of course, you don’t have to choose clothing that is designed for travel for your trips, but we have found that there are many benefits to choosing travel-specific clothes.

 - They’re typically lighter and streamlined so they pack down well.

 - They are made with technical fabric that wick away sweat, prevent sun exposure, and provide flexibility for activities.

 - They often don’t wrinkle when packed and dry quickly when washed by hand.